LinkedIn Outbound Sales: Make The Most Out Of It With These Proven Techniques

 Scrape groups

-Groups aren’t only good for image-building.
-They are also a great source of potential leads.
+Groups aren’t only good for building your personal brand.
+They are also a great source of potential customers.
 You can use an automation tool that can scrape the contacts of all members in just a few clicks.

-This method can be used for Facebook groups as well—simply scrape the contacts and get in touch on LinkedIn.
+This method can also be used for Facebook groups—simply scrape the contacts and contact them on LinkedIn.

-Phantombuster is a great tool for scraping, because it can scrape contacts from both LinkedIn and Facebook, as well as perform various other actions you’ll find useful.
+Phantombuster is a great scraping tool because it can scrape contacts from LinkedIn and Facebook for you to reach out to during your sales process.

 In sales, one of the most common uses of scraping is to collect prospect contact details on a spreadsheet so you can target them with cold sales calls or emails.